pklatka/ipaas-kubernetes-project/docs/03-case-study.md

  - Grafana for visualization
  - Jaeger for traces

-2. The simulated nodes and pods (or simple agents/applications) will be configured to produce telemetry data at a rate and volume commensurate with the large cluster size.
+2. The simulated nodes and pods will be configured to produce telemetry data at a rate and volume commensurate with the large cluster size.

 ## Objectives